Article Collection

 Done.

-The operating system caches user group memberships for performance.
+Note that the operating system caches user group memberships for performance.
 Group memberships are re-read on first user login.
 Thus, for the cache to be refreshed and the new group membership applied, you should completely log out of the system, and then log back in.
-However, that may be inconvenient, so in the meantime there is a command that will force the current shell to apply the new group:
+If that is inconvenient, temporarily you can force creation of a new shell wit the new group visible using one of the following methods:

 Quick Start